Hambo is, although mostly referred to as a Swedish gammaldans, a type of polska.

 As the leader stands to the left of the follower, and on just two bars shall pass behind her back, pass her on her right side, make a half turn counter-clockwise, take a closed hold, and then together with the follower turn at least half a turn counter-clockwise to a nice position for starting the hambo turns, the leader has no time for hesitation.

-On the first bar (right-left-right), the leader moves behind the follower´s back and pass her on her right side, at the same time releasing the hand hold, and starts his own counter-clockwise turn, at the same time taking the follower´s right arm with his left hand.
+At the first bar (right-left-right), the leader moves behind the follower´s back and pass her on her right side, at the same time releasing the hand hold, and starts his own counter-clockwise turn, at the same time taking the follower´s right arm with his left hand.

-On the second bar, (left-turn on left-right) the leader continues turning counter-clockwise, establishing a closed hold of the follower and then continues the turn together with the follower half a turn counter-clockwise, step to the right foot, and is thus ready to start the hambo turn counter-clockwise on the left foot.
+At the second bar, (left-turn on left-right) the leader continues turning counter-clockwise, establishing a closed hold of the follower and then continues the turn together with the follower half a turn counter-clockwise, step to the right foot, and is thus ready to start the hambo turn counter-clockwise on the left foot.
 The leader has thus before bar 4 already made one turn counter-clockwise.

 The follower´s steps during the first bar after the dalsteg is right-feet together-left.